Template sentence syntax

 - "unlocked"

-The same template is the door <state> is used for both binary sensors and regular locks, but the local state expansion rules refer to different lists.
+is used for both binary sensors and regular locks, but the local state

-Skip Words
+Skip words

 Skip words are words that the intent recognizer will skip during recognition.
 This is useful for words that are not part of the intent, but are commonly used in sentences.
 For example, a user might use the word "please" in a sentence, but it is not part of the intent.